 - Life transitions including adjustment to bereavement, family separation and new schools

 - Low self-esteem, low mood and depression

-- Parenting concerns and worries, from ante-natal and new parents through to having responsibility for teenagers
+- Parenting concerns and worries, from ante-natal, new parents and infant mental health through to having responsibility for teenagers

 - Sleeping difficulties

 - Anxiety and mood changes

 - Exploring sexual orientation and gender identity

 ... effective support for social, emotional, behavioural and psychological difficulties

 During a short telephone, online or e-mail conversation, we can discuss if CAYP Psychology can offer support that works for you.

 We aim to discuss the challenges that you and your child may be facing, and the possible interventions that we may provide.
 We can discuss our fees and payment arrangements, and arrange future meetings for a date and time to suit you.